Jeongbinheo/2018-1-JAVA-TERMPROJECT/README.md

 # Making 1billion Game

-This game is JAVA_TERMPROJECT OF java_programming class in 2018SS semester Our team wants to make simple console game operated by inputing message or number character or some item.
+**This game is JAVA_TERMPROJECT OF java_programming class in 2018-1 semester.**

+**Our team wants to make simple console game operated by inputing message or number character or some item.**

 -----
 ## Class